algorand/go-algorand/data/transactions/logic/TEAL_opcodes_v5.md

 - Bytecode: 0x51 {uint8}, {uint8}
 - Stack: ..., A: []byte &rarr; ..., []byte
 - A range of bytes from A starting at S up to but not including E. If E < S, or either is larger than the array length, the program fails
-- Availability: v2
+- Introduced In: v2

 ## substring3

 - Bytecode: 0x52
 - Stack: ..., A: []byte, B: uint64, C: uint64 &rarr; ..., []byte
 - A range of bytes from A starting at B up to but not including C. If C < B, or either is larger than the array length, the program fails
-- Availability: v2
+- Introduced In: v2

 ## getbit

 - Bytecode: 0x53
 - Stack: ..., A, B: uint64 &rarr; ..., uint64
 - Bth bit of (byte-array or integer) A. If B is greater than or equal to the bit length of the value (8*byte length), the program fails
-- Availability: v3
+- Introduced In: v3

 see explanation of bit ordering in setbit